Putin’s endgame in Ukraine – and why it won’t finish there

 Emmanuel Macron summed up the strategic straitjacket that Ukraine was forced to wear.
 “We must not humiliate Russia so that the day the fighting stops, we can build a way out through diplomatic channels,” the French president said in June 2022 – as evidence of Russian war crimes was being collected in Bucha and Irpin on the outskirts of Kyiv.

-Many leaders and generals feared that if Russia was defeated, chaos inside the Russian Federation would follow and Putin’s grip on power lost.
+Many leaders and generals feared that if Russia was defeated, chaos inside the Russian Federation would follow and Putin’s grip on power would be lost.
 They feared what the military calls “catastrophic success”.

 Whitehall mandarins opined on the dangers of the federation falling apart.
 They were afraid of an outright Ukrainian victory because the Russian Federation is an empire held together by fear.